Sustainable Farming Incentive: Soil health and multi-species actions

 Thursday 21.09.2023 , News

-The Sustainable Farming Incentive (SFI) scheme is open for applications from Monday 18th September 2023 and there are three actions that can specifically benefit soil health.
-Grass and forage expert Paul Morgan is here to help, exploring the three Actions for Soils that could benefit your farm.
+In the Sustainable Farming Incentive (SFI) scheme, there are three actions that can specifically benefit soil health.
+Grass and forage expert Paul Morgan is here to help, exploring the three actions for soils (CSAM) that could benefit your farm.

 Please note: for a full breakdown of the SFI Actions for Soils, please consult the latest handbook.

-By enrolling in SAM1, you can potentially receive £6.00 per hectare and an additional payment of £97 per agreement.
+By enrolling in CSAM1, you can potentially receive £6 per hectare and an additional payment of £97 per agreement per year.
 This entails assessing soil, producing a soil management plan, and testing soil organic matter on your farm.
-While in SAM1, SFI also lets you apply for SAM2 or SAM3 for additional funding.
+While in CSAM1, SFI also lets you apply for CSAM2 or CSAM3 for additional funding.

 An agreement runs for three years, requiring you to complete yearly actions to maintain eligibility.
-You can apply if land has leguminous and nitrogen fixing crops or is considered permanent grassland and described as improved and using low inputs.
+You can apply if land has leguminous and nitrogen fixing crops else arable crops, permanent crops, TG01, FA01, or PG01.

 The Sustainable Farming Incentive will require that you complete a soil assessment and finalise a soil management plan in the first 12 months of your agreement.
 You must then review the plan in years two and three, adding new soil analyses.